- Epidemiologic Terms and Concepts

 When analyzing results of an epidemiologic study, there are two categorical types of error when either accepting or rejecting the null hypothesis.

-Type I error, also known as a “false positive,” is when the null hypothesis is rejected when it actually should have been accepted.
+Type I error, also known as a false positive, is when the null hypothesis is rejected when it actually should have been accepted.
 In other words, this is the error of accepting an alternative hypothesis (the real hypothesis of interest) when the results can actually be attributed to chance.
 Type I error (which can never be zero) is generally reported as the P value.
-In scientific studies, the most common P value is .05, which means we will accept an error of <5% of detecting an association between a variable and an outcome.
+In scientific studies, the most common P value is .05, which means an error of <5% of detecting an association between a variable and an outcome is acceptable.

 In epidemiology, variables are either associated or they are not.
 If the variables are not associated, there is no relationship; they are independent.
 If the variables are associated, that relationship can be either positive or negative.
 If two variables are positively associated, the values of both variables increase or decrease together.
 If they are negatively associated, the value of one variable increases when the other decreases.
 Finally, if an association exists (positive or negative), it is either causal or noncausal related to the outcome.